'It Takes a Cosmos to Make a Human'

 [music: “Glasstop” by Jon Hopkins]

 Tarter: Yes.
 You never have to grow up.
 There are always — you can keep asking questions, and then you can try and find answers, which will probably lead to a lot more questions.
 Science is all about finding answers to questions that no one else has yet found an answer to.
 It’s about puzzle-solving.
 It’s about mystery.
 It’s about challenges.
 It’s fun.
-It is so rewarding to understand something for the first time that no one else has been able yet to understand and to pass that information along and then go on to the next question that is inspired by what you’ve just understood.
+I mean, it is so rewarding to understand something for the first time that no one else has been able yet to understand, and to pass that information along and then go on to the next question that is inspired by what you’ve just understood.
 So I think we need to tell our students that science is a fantastic way of spending a career and having fun and being challenged and never being bored.

 Tippett: I’ve spoken with mathematicians and physicists who point out the difference between arithmetic, or just the math that people learn in school, and the beauty and excitement of mathematical thinking.
-I feel like what you have is this cosmic thinking, based on the science you do.
+I feel like what you have is this kind of cosmic thinking, based on the science you do.

 Tarter: Yeah, I like to give people homework assignments at the end of a lecture and tell them, as soon as they get back to their devices, to open up their profiles and change them so that the first thing they say about themselves is that they’re an earthling, and then to start acting like that.
 So this cosmic point of view — seeing yourself in a much larger context of both space and time — is, I think, really going to be fundamental to us having a long future.
-I think that Caleb Scharf, who’s the chairman of the astrobiology department at Columbia, has a lovely phrase like one of Philip Morrison’s.
-He says that on a finite world — and the Earth is definitely finite — a cosmic perspective is not a luxury, it’s actually a necessity.
+I think that Caleb Scharf, who’s the chairman of the astrobiology department at Columbia, has a lovely phrase, like one of Philip Morrison’s — he says that on a finite world, and the Earth is definitely finite, a cosmic perspective is not a luxury, it’s actually a necessity.
 So I keep trying to encourage people to think about themselves in a larger framework.

 Tippett: I’m curious how that framework that you have shifts the way you follow something like politics, which — especially right now, in the adolescence of Earth — it feels very adolescent.
 And people are fixated on it.